 JavaScript's popularity means that it's well supported and well documented.
-Whenever you create something in JavaScript, you can rely on many people being (potentially) interested.
-And there is a large pool of JavaScript programmers from which you can hire, if you need to.
+Whenever we create something in JavaScript, we can rely on many people being (potentially) interested.
+And there is a large pool of JavaScript programmers from which we can hire, if we need to.